hgp297/isol-sys-database/README.md

 ## Dependencies

 A comprehensive ```.yaml``` file containing the below dependencies is available for virtual environment setup (in Conda).
-However, it is derived directly from my working environment and includes some personal software, such as the Spyder IDA.
+However, it is derived directly from my working environment and includes some personal software, such as the Spyder IDE.
 Please remove these as necessary.

 * Structural software:
 	* OpenSeesPy 3.4.0